-If you’re not winterising a motorhome and are continuing to tour during the colder months, an efficient heating set-up becomes a must.
-Whether you’re looking for the best 12v heater for a campervan or a diesel option, our guide is here to help, as we share our top picks, featuring brands like Russell Hobbs, Kampa, De’Longhi and more.
+Whether you’re looking for an electric option or the best 12v heater for a campervan, we’re here to help as we share our top picks on the market, featuring options from brands like Russell Hobbs, Kampa, De’Longhi and more.

 Practical Motorhome is supported by its audience.
 When you purchase through links on our site, we may earn an affiliate commission.
 Learn more.